What is Forensic Accounting?

 - Tax Liens

 The financial systems of the United States are complex and ever-changing.
 Because greed for money will always cause financial crime, and because personal and business monetary affairs will always require specialized analysis, the need for Forensic Accountants will continue to grow.
 Many of these positions require a Certified Public Accountant degree, and some will require other certifications and focused knowledge, such as the Certified Forensic Accountant® program, the Certified in Financial Forensics credential, or the Certified Fraud Examiner designation.
-The field can be exciting and prove very successful for someone with excellent accounting knowledge and diligence in discovery.
+However, the field can be exciting and prove very successful for someone with excellent accounting knowledge and diligence in discovery.